 When you lose teeth, some of the stimulation is lost as well.
 As a result, fewer nutrients are sent.
 Over time, the bone begins to resorb and grow weak.
 Your jawbone loses height, width, and mass.
 This loss of bone mass eventually causes the jaw to change shape, which can lead to several other significant complications.
 Healthy teeth begin to shift out of alignment, throwing off your bite.
 This can lead to bruxism, TMD, and more.

 Putting a Stop to Bone Loss After Tooth Loss

 When you suffer tooth loss, you have a few options for replacement.
 Traditional replacements like bridges and dentures can restore the functions of your missing teeth and your smile, but these solutions cannot stop bone loss.
 Using these treatments means that your restoration will need to be periodically changed to accommodate your changing jaw.

 Dental implants offer a solution to tooth loss that not only restores the functions of your teeth and your smile but also puts a stop to bone loss.
 Dental implants use small titanium posts, which are surgically placed into your jawbone, to support your replacement teeth.
 As you heal, your bone fuses to these posts, stabilizing them in your jaw.
 With successful treatment, dental implants not only stop bone loss, but they also prevent new bone loss from occurring.

 If you are missing teeth, it is essential to have those teeth replaced as soon as possible.
 With dental implants, we can help to put a stop to bone loss and prevent new bone loss from occurring, helping to protect the health and integrity of your jaw.
-For more information, and to schedule your consultation, call Rogue Valley Dental Center at (541) 622-2525 today.
+For more information on tooth loss and the dental implant process, or to schedule your consultation, call Rogue Valley Dental Center at (541) 779-4517 today.